-This non-contact thermometer is totally moisture-resistant thanks to the IP54 protection rate.
-The device withstands a fall from the height of 10 feet.
+This non-contact thermometer is totally moisture-resistant thanks to the IP54 protection rate, and its durable build means it can withstand a fall from a height of 9.8 feet.

 The ratio of the distance to the object to the measurement spot is 16: 1, which allows you to measure the temperature of objects that are far enough from the instrument, for example, the air temperature created by a wall-mounted air conditioner.